raffasan13/manager-readme/README.md

 >
 ***
   * #### People working with people
   I strongly believe that companies that care a lot about their collaborators are even most successful than others!
 The reason why I strongly believe this is simple: we are not robots or just "human resources".
-We are also emotional living beings with lacks and fulfillment, so I opt for cultivating a proper environment to take care of each other and grow together as a team.
+  That been said I opt for cultivating a proper environment to take care of each other and grow together as a team.

   * #### Core values
-  I will always pursue the respect as the base of the human relationships
+  I will always pursue the respect as the base of the human relationships.
+Respect reflects also the person integrity and their values.

   * #### Build trust
+  This is a work in progress process, that has to be done day by day.
+If we can trust each other we can grow all together, and quite often we as individual, forgot about it.
+Trust is also raising your hand to "confess" some mistakes and learn from them.

+  * #### Making mistakes are a good signal
+  Nobody ever wants to make mistakes.
+From my perspective, making mistakes is sometimes a good signal that we are moving forward if and only if we are taking the lessons learned from those mistakes.

   * #### Motivation as a tool

   * #### Empowerment teams
+I value and appreciate you being proactive and acting with certain level of autonomy on your tasks.

   * #### Setting the expectations

   * #### Mindfulness and Wellness

   * #### Never stop learning

   * #### Empathy is not exclusive to Desing Thinking

 [:arrow_up:](#round_pushpin-jump-to)